Taiwanese Food: 14 Traditional Dishes of Taiwan

 Oolong tea

-What I love about Oolong tea is the tradition and ceremony to drinking it.
-There are particular steps to the preparation that brings out the best flavors and aromas.
+There are many traditions and ceremonies around drinking Oolong tea, including particular steps to the preparation that brings out the best flavors and aromas.

 Pineapple Cakes

-The word for pineapple in Taiwanese Hokkien sounds a lot like the the phrase which translates as ‘come forth, prosperous and thriving’.
+The word for pineapple in Taiwanese is ‘Hokkien’ which sounds a lot like the a phrase that translates as ‘come forth, prosperous and thriving’.
 So Taiwanese people associate pineapple cakes with giving well wishes to others, perhaps as gifts for celebrations such as engagements.

 Ba Wan